PramaLLC/ben-api-other-integrations/README.md

 # BEN API Documentation and Integrations

 This repo demonstrates how to call the ben background removal model from many languages and environments.
-It shows a consistent, minimal pattern: send an HTTP POST with your API token and an image, receive a cutout image in response.
+It shows a consistent, minimal pattern: send an HTTPs POST with your API token and an image, receive a cutout image in response.

 Supported Integrations: